Here is an explanation of the programmes that can be found as part of the ‘Training Search’ on the home page.

 Pre-employment programmes can lead directly to work, or on to traineeships, apprenticeships and degree-level education.

-Traineeships are government-funded work experience programmes designed to help people who are nearly ready for an apprenticeship or work, but who need a little support to get there.
+A traineeship is a government-funded skills development programme designed to help people who are nearly ready for an apprenticeship or work, but who need a little support to get there.
 Traineeships include work experience, work-readiness training and help with English and maths if needed.
-Traineeships are designed to lead on to an apprenticeship or other paid work.
+A traineeship can last from 6 weeks up to 1 year, though most traineeships last for less than 6 months.
 More details are available here.

 Apprenticeships are a job with training.
 They offer a mixture of on and off-the-job training which gives the apprentice the skills and the qualifications they need to progress in their chosen career.
 While you are on an apprenticeship, your employer pays you a salary and supports you in your training.